Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Mind of Nature {#birth-favored-mind}
-The character’s mind is deeply attuned to natural patterns.
+The character's mind is deeply attuned to natural patterns.
 **Effect:** All mental attributes gain **+2**, while **Strength** and **Constitution** suffer a **–4 penalty**.

 ---